Travel Lighter, Ship Your Luggage

 By Jessica Taryn

 Everyone has had the possibility flash through their minds before a vacation that their luggage will not make it onto their connecting flight, or that it will get thrown onto the wrong plane and the next thing they know, they’ll be in Tahiti in snow boots and a snow jacket while their bathing suits and shorts will have conveniently made their way to New York.
+To some people, the idea of shipping their luggage to Europe ahead and have it waiting for them there is heaven.

 In addition to being fed up with having to carry heavy luggage around the airport, people have feared lost luggage for far too long.
 Thus, a travel trend has emerged to solve this problem: luggage shipping.
-Companies such as First Luggage, Luggage Free, Universal Express and Carry My Luggage offer door-to-door service without the hassle of lost, stolen, or damaged luggage, or having to drag bags along on your travels.
+Companies such as First Luggage, Luggage Free, Luggage Forward, and Carry My Luggage offer door-to-door service without the hassle of lost, stolen, or damaged luggage, or having to drag bags along on your travels.

 “Shipping luggage ahead, there is less likelihood of lost luggage as that’s what we specialize in,” said Gideon Kasfiner of First Luggage.